 Simbas Footprints Foundation enables children and families from underserved communities to develop academically, socially and emotionally, through different programs offered through the Simbas Community Center and the surrounding communities.

 The English Club is a program that Asali developed in partnership with Simba’s Footprints Foundation.
 Asali hires and trains teachers for the English Club program and supplies their annual salaries.
 Asali brings a creative and interactive approach to teaching that is not typically used in Tanzanian public schools.
-The Langoni Primary School, our primary location, currently serves 45 students, ages 8 - 14.
+Our English Club program currently serves 275 students, ages 8 - 14 in three local public schools.
 Asali teachers have group English classes twice weekly and also provide individualized support for struggling students.
 It is Asali’s goal to improve the English proficiency of all our participants through these lessons.
 English proficiency is required for all students on the national exam to move into secondary school.
 It is Asali’s goal to prepare our students for a bright future and a long, prosperous educational career.

 In 2018, Asali established the Asali Library at Simba's Community Center, which is now the only library in the the Majengo community.
 Access to rich and varied literature is a key factor in increasing literacy in Tanzania.
 The English language books Asali provides are therefore especially important for developing English language skills.
 Fluency in English is essential for seventh grade students when education in Tanzania switches entirely to English from Swahili.
 English proficiency is essential to earning a higher education degree and for conducting professional business in East Africa.
 These books are also utilized by our English club teachers and other Simba’s community members.